-When we use the bilinear least-squares interpolation (r = 2) we find an interesting behaviour that was briefly observed, but not fully explored before (Thielmann et al. 2014); at low resolutions and for a constant number of PPC the velocity error decreases with nearly the expected rate of the direct method, but then degrades to second-order convergence (not shown in the table; however, see Fig. 1 and compare also fig. 6(b) of Thielmann et al. (2014)).
-Here we show that increasing the number of PPC approximately linearly with increasing resolution recovers the expected convergence rate of the Stokes element (see the last set of columns in Table 2 and the top plot in Fig. 1).
-This is a behaviour that to our knowledge has not been described using geodynamic benchmark results before.
-We also note that our implementation seems to be less sensitive to of convergence.

-the number of PPC since our convergence rate remains optimal to $h = \frac{1}{512}$ for PPC = 256, while the implementation in (Thielmann et al. 2014) degrades to second order at $h \approx \frac{1}{128}$ for the same number of PPC.
+The table then shows that a cellwise arithmetic average interpolation for the $Q_2 \times P{-1}$ element reduces the convergence of the velocity error to second order.
+We have verified that this remains so if the number of particles per cell were larger than the one used in the table.
+In other words using a cell-wise constant averaging is suboptimal by one order no matter how many PPC are used, and this also makes sense in view of the discussion in Section 3.5 that suggests that the best order that can be achieved is min $\{k + 1, r + 1\}$ for the velocity and min $\{k, r\}$ for the pressure (see equations (27) and (28)).
+For the element used here, we have k = 2, and cellwise constant interpolation implies r = 1, so we need to expect the observed reduction in convergence order.
+Using a bilinear least-squares interpolation (r = 2) shows an interesting behavior that was briefly observed, but not fully explored before [Thielmann et al.(2014)]: At low resolutions and for a constant number of particles per cell the velocity error decreases with nearly the expected rate of the direct method, but then degrades to second order convergence (not shown in the table, but see Figure 1 and compare also Figure 6b of [Thielmann et al.(2014)]).
+However, here we show that increasing the number of particles per cell approximately linearly with increasing resolution recovers the expected convergence rate of the Stokes element (last set of columns in Table 2 and Figure 1, top).
+This is a behavior that to our knowledge has not been described using geodynamic benchmark results before.
+We also note that our implementation seems to be less sensitive to the number of particles per cell since our convergence rate remains optimal to $h = \frac{1}{512}$ for PPC = 256, while the implementation in [Thielmann et al.(2014)] degrades to second order at $h \approx \frac{1}{128}$ for the same number of particles per cell.
 We speculate that this is caused by our use of a bilinear approximation, instead of a linear one, as discussed in Section 3.4.
-The pressure error for the $Q_2 \times P{-1}$ element shown in Table 2 behaves as expected, it is suboptimal by one order for the arithmetic averaging and is identical to the direct method for the bilinear leastsquares interpolation; both results are independent of PPC (not shown in the table).
-All of these results are of course consistent with the predictions of Section 3.5, if one assumes a specific relationship for E(h, PPC) as further discussed below.
+The pressure error for the $Q_2 \times P{-1}$ element shown in Table 2 behaves as expected, it is suboptimal by one order for the arithmetic averaging and is identical to the direct method for the bilinear least squares interpolation; both results are independent of PPC (not shown in the table).
+All of these results are of course consistent with the predictions of Section 3.5 if one assumes a specific relationship for E(h, PPC) as further discussed below.